Tangendorf disc brooch: Comparable artwork

 A similar, 55 mm diameter, disc brooch is known from a burial at Häven in Mecklenburg-Vorpommern, Germany, but depicts a forward-facing animal.
 The similarities in manufacture and decoration are so striking that Wegewitz believed they were produced in the same workshop.
 Parallels of the illustrated animal are known from archaeological finds on a silver goblet from Nordrup (near Skaftelev in Slagelse Municipality, Zealand (Denmark), a belt decoration plate from Skedemosse (Sweden), a drawing on a Quadi vessel shard of the 2nd century from Prikas, Olomouc, Moravia (Czech Republic), and on the gold bracteate of Ponsdorf Mistelbach District, Lower Austria.
 According to Willi Wegewitz the Tangendorf disc brooch is one of the most magnificent brooches of the period of the Roman Empire from northern Germany and Scandinavia.

 Reconstruction

-After detailed analysis of the construction, Hans Drescher manufactured two reconstructions of the Tangendorf disc brooch, one copy for the Helms-Museum and the second for the Niedersächsisches Landesmuseum Hannover.
+After a detailed analysis of the construction, Hans Drescher manufactured two reconstructions of the Tangendorf disc brooch, one copy for the Helms-Museum and the second for the Niedersächsisches Landesmuseum Hannover.
 Drescher used ivory for the organic ring, giving a decorative contrast between its white color and the golden disc.
 Drescher published his detailed findings in 1955.

 Reception

-Since 2002, Toppenstedt has used a stylized representation of the brooch in its coat of arms.
+Since 2002, Toppenstedt has used a stylised representation of the brooch in its coat of arms.